jchitpin/RECAP/README.md

 Please see <https://github.com/theodorejperkins/RECAP> for the latest stable build.
-Nightly or bleeding edge builds will be posted here (none currently).
+Bleeding edge builds will be posted here (none currently).

 ## Introduction